Rumine1510/Luau-Network-Framework/README.md

 Send kBps: 9.71e+03
 ![image](https://user-images.githubusercontent.com/105923121/202156509-aae4c162-a33e-4869-aa45-ab408a4917d6.png)

-So, in conclusion about the performance:
-    NetworkModule > Multiple RemoteEvent > Single RemoteEvent + Identification key

 As you can see, by using this module, the amount of data being sent by each remote event is lowered.
-This is not very noticeable unless you fire a lot of remotes at once, so in the aspect of lowering the bandwidth, this may not be the best.
-In the future, the performance will be improved and more adjustable.
-This is just the early version of the module.
+This is very noticeable when you fire a lot of remotes at once.

-This is all for now, maybe I will write more later.